k2view-academy/K2View-Academy/articles/18_cdc_and_search/02_cdc_messages.md

 ## Serialization

 CDC messages are stored in Kafka topics by their CDC Consumer Name defined in the Fabric Studio and can be serialized or de-serialized using the Fabric Java Class com.k2view.fabric.cdc.
-Serialization utility.
+Serialization tool.
 Fabric offers two Serialization class methods:
 <p>&nbsp;</p>
 <table>